Algerian Air Force

 The Algerian Air Force (القُوَّاتُ الجَوِّيَّةُ الجَزَائِرِيَّةُ, Forces aériennes algériennes) is the aerial arm of the Algerian People's National Army.

+Its history begins with the creation by Saïd Aït Messaoudène, during the war of independence, of a first nucleus of air force with the training of Algerian pilots and personnel from friendly countries.
+This nucleus officially gave birth in 1962, the day after independence, to the Algerian Air Force.

+Major General Mahmoud Laraba was appointed Commander of the Air Force in July 2020, succeeding Major General Hamid Boumaïza.
+On February 23, 2025, Major General Zoubir Ghouila took office as Commander of the Air Force, replacing Mahmoud Laraba.

 History

 The Algerian Air Force was created to support the fight of the People's National Army against the French occupying forces.
 It came as part of the decisions of the Soummam congress held on August 20, 1956, which recommended a long-term plan to form a modern army.

 Before 1962

 In 1957, six Algerians were sent for training to the Syrian Arab Air Force flight school at Nayrab near Aleppo.
 During this period, training also took place with the Egyptian and Iraqi air forces, as well as in the USSR and in China.
 During this period, the French army started the Challe and Morice lines used to isolate the ALN fighters inside the country and to stop supplies coming from Tunisia and Morocco.
 Then came the idea to train transport and helicopter pilots to ensure supplying the national liberation army, and to prepare the first core of the military aviation.
 The Algerian Air Force was officially established on 4 February 1959, as a part of the FLN.